 The Phase I findings have been published as NCHRP Report 54, "Location, Selection, and Maintenance of Highway Guardrails and Median Barriers," and NCHRP Report 115, "Guardrail Performance and Design."
-A 10-min sound film that summarizes the Phase I research is available on loan.
+A 10-min sound film that summarizes the Phase I research is available on loan from the Program Director.

 The Phase II work consisted of four major tasks.
 The first task was to prepare a revision to NCHRP Report 54 that incorporates pertinent findings from the Phase I research and the findings from research conducted by others.
 Task 2 of the Phase II work was the preparation of a document to delineate warrants, service requirements, design criteria, and design procedures for all traffic barrier systems.
-For this purpose traffic barrier systems were defined as including guardrail, median barrier, bridge rail, and energy attenuation devices.
-Task 3 included the formulation of new concepts for improved end treatments for longitudinal traffic barriers, with some work devoted to improved transitions.
+For this purpose, traffic barrier systems were defined as including guardrail, median barrier, bridge rail, and energy attenuation devices.
+Task 3 included the formulation of new concepts for improved end treatments for longitudinal traffic barriers with some work devoted to improved transitions.
 Task 4 included the full-scale crash test evaluation of those promising concepts produced under Task 3.

 The results of Phase II Tasks 1 and 2 have been published as NCHRP Report 118, "Location, Selection and Maintenance of Highway Traffic Barriers."
-The results of Phase II Tasks 3 and 4 have been published as NCHRP Report 129, "Guardrail Crash Test Evaluation-New Concepts and End Designs."
+The results of Phase II Tasks 3 and 4 have been published as NCHRP Report 129, "Guardrail Crash Test Evaluation---New Concepts and End Designs."

-Additional work is under contract and, for administrative reasons, has been designated Project 22-2, "Traffic Barrier Performance and Design."
+For administrative reasons, additional related research has been placed under Area 22, "Vehicle Barrier Systems."
 Details will be found under that heading.